TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-highlockwait.md

 1. Identify which type of locks have the longest waits.
 2. [Identify which queries may be blocking.](https://azure.microsoft.com/blog/finding-blocking-queries-in-sql-azure)
 3. Verify the isolation levels and determine whether there are any locking hints used.
-4. Tune the blocking queries and adjust transaction size and durationw where possible.
+4. Tune the blocking queries and adjust transaction size and duration where possible.

 ## **Recommended Documents**